nrdobie/nickdobie.com/src/pages/index.md

       text: >-
         Building a feature rich application is important, but if no one can access the application then the features don't matter.
-This is why I have learned how to not only write feature rich  applications but architect them in a way that allows them to scale to meet demands.
+This is why I have made a point of not only learning how to write feature rich applications but ensure they are performant and scalable.
       title: Scalable Deployments
   title: <highlights>
 ---